PeerInfinity/ai-character-db/collection-guide.md

   "benevolence_rating": "Ambiguous",
   "benevolence_rating_explanation": "HAL's benevolence is ambiguous - he commits murder but is driven by conflicting orders rather than evil intent.
-He's not benevolent (he kills people) but not purely malevolent (he thinks he's protecting the mission).", "alignment_rating": "Ambiguous", "alignment_rating_explanation": "HAL's malfunction may be due to conflicting programming rather than true misalignment - it's unclear if the fault lies with the AI's interpretation or the programmers who gave conflicting directives."
+He's not benevolent (he kills people) but not purely malevolent (he thinks he's protecting the mission).", "alignment_rating": "Ambiguous", "alignment_rating_explanation": "HAL's malfunction may be due to conflicting programming rather than true misalignment - it's unclear if the fault lies with the AI's interpretation or the programmers who gave conflicting directives.", "needs_research": false
 }
 ```